Click here to view a map inclusive of all new developments listed below.

 An affiliate of Angelo, Gordon & Co. seeks to redevelop almost four acres of office space into a mixed-use development “with up to 145 residential units and a parking garage,” RestonNow reports, located at the intersection of Reston Parkway and Sunrise Valley Drive.
 The plans include a seven-story residential building and a four-level parking garage.

-The Jefferson Apartment Group’s (JAG) plans to redevelop the 7.5-acre Tall Oaks Village Center into 156 homes (a mix of townhomes, 2-over-2 townhomes and multifamily buildings), exercise and playground equipment, a putting green, 8,500 square feet of retail and about 6,000 square feet of office space.
+The Jefferson Apartment Group’s (JAG) plans to redevelop the 7.5-acre Tall Oaks Village Center into 156 homes (42 two-over-two multi-family units, 44 single units and 70 multi-family units in two residential buildings), exercise and playground equipment, a putting green, 8,500 square feet of retail and 5,800 square feet of office space.
 RestonNow reports that “site development is expected to begin in March [with] [h]ome construction [to] likely begin in October next year and be completed by the end of 2021.”

-The newly-expanded Reston Town Center (RTC) West development by JBG at 12130 Sunset Hills Road has new tenants, including Reston’s ninth Starbucks (open), Cooper’s Hawk Winery and Restaurant (open), Punjabi by Nature, The Black Squirrel, Honeygrow (open), BGR The Burger Joint (open), Mezeh Mediterranean Grille (open) and Nando’s Peri-Peri (open).
+The newly-expanded Reston Town Center (RTC) West development by JBG at 12130 Sunset Hills Road has new tenants, including Reston’s ninth Starbucks (open), Cooper’s Hawk Winery and Restaurant (open), Punjabi by Nature, The Black Squirrel, Honeygrow (open), BGR The Burger Joint (open), Mezeh Mediterranean Grille (open), Nando’s Peri-Peri (open), Famous Toastery and Bombay Velvet.
 Both the Fairfax County Planning Commission and Board of Supervisors have also approved the addition of “up to 576 multifamily units, 700,000 square feet of office space and 1.4 million square feet of new development to the existing office park,” RestonNow reports.
 New structures will include an eight-story office building, a 22-story office building, a 22-story residential building and a seven-story office building on top of the current parking structure.

 Potomac, Md.-based developer Foulger-Pratt seeks to build a mixed-use 1.5 million-square-foot project on Reston Association Drive at an estimated cost of $400M.
 The existing office park would be replaced with eight development blocks, featuring an eight-level assisted living facility with 210 units; a combination of townhouses and two-over-two flats totaling 183 units; a condo building with 154 units; a 14-story office building; a seven-story residential building with 360 units; and ground-level retail. —RestonNow